marwan-at-work/gowatch/README.md

 Q: Why doesn't it just run `go run main.go`?

 A: `go run` does the same thing as `go build`, but calls the resulting binary as a subprocess.
-This makes it harder to reach `stdout` and killing the `main.go` process, won't necessarily kill the subprocess, so you end up trying to run the server twice.
+This makes it harder to reach `stdout` and killing the `main.go` process, won't necessarily kill the subprocess, so you end up trying to run the server twice (which ends up with "port is already taken" kind of error).

 Q: But there's a bunch of those file watchers out there already.